forensicanalysis/elementary/README.md

 ## 💾 Installation

+Elementary is available as a single binary that does not require installation.
+It can be used e.g. from a usb stick this way.
+However different installation options are available to make setup and updating of elementary easier.

 <details><summary><b>homebrew (macOS and Linux)</b></summary>

 If you have the [Homebrew](https://brew.sh/) package manager installed, you can install elementary using: